Cleg83/tool_db/README.md

 The category view for the admin user is similar to the view for non-admin users but also incorporates the functionality to edit and delete the main category.

+I wanted the admin user to be able to manage main categories and subcategories from this page.

 ![admin categories](tool_db/static/images/admin-categories.png)

 There is also an additional card that shows after all category cards that will redirect to the add main category page when clicked (it is quite obvious as it is a smaller car with a folder-plus icon):